Jokymon/python_project_template/MANUAL.md

 Before starting, make sure you have the following VS Code extensions installed:

-  * "Python" for general Python support
+  * "Python" for general Python support.
+Extension id `ms-python.python`
-  * "Black Formatter" for automatic formatting of Python code
+  * "Black Formatter" for automatic formatting of Python code.
+Extension id `ms-python.black-formatter`
-  * "Flake8" for linting support for Python files
+  * "Flake8" for linting support for Python files.
+Extension id `ms-python.flake8`

 To get an initial virtual environment for your project, perform the following
 steps: